espocrm/documentation/docs/administration/formula/entity.md

 `entity\attribute(ATTRIBUTE)`

 An ATTRIBUTE value of a target record.
-It's also possibe to fetch an attribute of a related record.
+It's also possible to fetch an attribute of a related record.

 `$test = entity\attribute('name')` is equivalent to `$test = name`.